HazouPH/android_device_motorola_smi/README.md

 Source from Turl, Oxavelar, motorola and HazouPH

 Still to do for fully working tree:
-- Ramdisk build working correctly
+- Ramdisk build working correctly (using prebuilt for now)
+- More...

-To use ths repository for building recovery's (Only on CM10.1!!!
-September 2013 repo).
+To use ths repository for building recovery's or trying to get CM, AOSP working(Only on CM10.1!!! nov 2013 repo).

+- Setup building enviroment for CM10 (needs 64 bits OS)
-- Git init the CM10.1 repository
+- Git init my android manifest: repo init -u git://github.com/HazouPH/android.git -b cm-10.1
 - Repo sync
-- Git clone https://github.com/hazouph/android_device_motorola_smi to device/motorola/smi
-- Add/copy the device/motorola/smi/patch/local_manifest.xml to (source)/.repo/local_manifests/local_manifest.xml
-- Synchronise your repository (repo sync) again
-- Apply all patches by executing ApplyPatches.sh
+- Apply all patches by executing ApplyPatches.sh in device/motorola/smi/patch
-- After every 'Repo sync' u need to repatch the repository.
+- After every new 'Repo sync' u need to repatch the repository with ApplyPatches.sh.

+Good luck!